ravibayyana/PowerPositionService/README.md

 - All trade positions are aggregated per hour
 - CSV output in two columns (Local Time, Volume)
 - CSV file will be generated in format PowerPosition_YYYYMMDD_HHMM.csv
-- CSV file location, interval are read from Appsettings
+- CSV file location, interval(set to 1 min in appsettings, Default is set to 5 min) are read from Appsettings
 - None of the schedules will be missed
 - Logging for prod support
 - Log file and CSV's will be created in the current Directory.